Meeting livestock needs, a primer

 All sheep produce milk for their lambs.
 A select few breeds can also be milked, usually for making cheese.
 Manchego for example is made from sheep’s milk, and traditionally so was Wensleydale cheese.

 Cows, being bigger animals, need more space than sheep.
-However, they fit well with sheep in a permaculture system because cows eat long grass, whereas sheep eat short grass, so sheep can follow cows in the rotation system.
+However, they fit well with sheep in and other animals in a permaculture system because cows eat long grass, whereas sheep eat short grass, so sheep can follow cows in the rotation system.

 These days, cattle are divided into beef breeds and dairy breeds, but most older breeds are dual purpose.
 If you are thinking of having a house cow, then a dual purpose breed makes sense because in order to produce milk, a cow needs to have a calf.
 And you want both good milk and a calf you can eventually have beef from.